NeXTendo/hobbitoninsurance/README.md

 ⸻

-Setup Instructions
+Setup Instructions:

 1. Clone the repository

 git clone https://github.com/NeXTendo/hobbitoninsurance.git

 cd hobbiton-insurance

 2. Install dependencies

 	Using npm:

 		npm install

 		Or using yarn:

 		yarn install

 ⸻

-3. Start the development server
+3. Start the development server:

 		npm run dev

 By default it will be available at: http://localhost:3000